Blog

 • Hemophilia B: This type of hemophilia is caused by a lack or low level of clotting factor IX (9).

 Both of these types of hemophilia mainly affect males.
 This disease is usually inherited, meaning people get it from their parents.
-Fortunately, there are several hemophilia medications that are available for both of these types of hemophilia.
+Fortunately, there are several hemophilia treatment drugs that are available for both of these types of disorders.

 Available Hemophilia Medications